-- At Delaware’s Eisenberg Elementary School that once housed desks, chalkboards, bookcases, and easels, is now a classroom with a fully-functioning pediatric clinic, complete with doctor’s checkups and even mental and behavioral health evaluations.
+- Inside Delaware’s Eisenberg Elementary School, a classroom that once housed desks, chalkboards, bookcases, and easels, is now a classroom with a fully-functioning pediatric clinic, complete with doctor’s checkups and even mental and behavioral health evaluations.
 Through a community health partnership with Nemours Children’s Health System, Eisenberg students can now receive care in the classroom, helping to close gaps in care caused by adverse social determinants of health.

 The space took about six months to build and required the school relinquish one of its classrooms – a hard sell, as class sizes across the country continue to get bigger and teachers scramble for usable space to teach their students.